Going through the phases

 - Those shielding can now take exercise (including non-contact activities) such as playing golf.

-Other measures including Live events (outdoors) – with physical distancing and restricted numbers will be anounced after 31st July.
+Other measures including the lifting of restrictions around Live events (outdoors) – with physical distancing and restricted numbers - will not take place until after 31st July.